MrShoenel/metrics-as-scores/paper/paper.md

 # MAS -- The Interactive Application
 <!-- Here, we will introduce the actual application.
 Also, the application hosted under https://metrics-as-scores.ml/ is *an* actual application of the QCC. -->

-\label{fig:mas}

 ![Main plot area of the application ``Metrics As Scores''.
 Using the Qualitas.class corpus, metrics values of own applications can be scored against the corpus' domains.
 Shown are the CCDFs (scores) of the fitted parametric distributions for the metric TLOC transformed using the infimum (per domain).
 Available online: <https://metrics-as-scores.ml/>.](MAS.png){#fig:mas}

-The interactive application is partially shown in @fig:mas.
+The interactive application is partially shown in Figure \ref{fig:mas}.
 Not shown are the header, UI controls, a tabular with numerical data for the current selection, and the footer which contains help.
 The application supports all transforms, continuous and discrete distributions, obtaining scores for own metrics/sampling from inverse CDFs (PPFs), and grouping of metrics into discrete/continuous.
 The main tool, the plot, allows the user to zoom, pan, select, enable/disable contexts, and manually hover the graphs to obtain precise $x$/$y$-values.
 The interactive application is built using Bokeh [@bokeh] and allows for customization using a few steps described in the software's manual.